unitn-machine-learning/fine-grained-image_classification/model_2/README.md

 We also provide the checkpoint model trained by ourselves, you can download if from [Google Drive](https://drive.google.com/open?id=13ANynWz7O3QK0RdL4KqASW8X_vMb6V4B) for **CUB-200-2011** or download from [here](https://drive.google.com/file/d/1-LD1Jz6Dh-P6Ibtl17scfrTFQTrW4Zy3/view?usp=sharing) for **FGVC-Aircraft**.
 If you test on our provided model, you will get 89.6% and 94.7% test accuracy, respectively.

 ## Reference
-If you are interested in our work and want to cite it, please acknowledge the following paper:
+If you are interested in this work and want to cite it, please acknowledge the following paper:

 ```
 @misc{zhang2020threebranch,